zzhangjii/learning-library/workshops/goldengate/README.md

 - Configure OGG replicat processes for data replication from DBCS 12c in the Cloud.
 - Generate Transactions and view data movement statistics to monitor activity.

-## Lab 400: Cloud to Cloud Replication with Transformations and Real Time BI Analytics
+## Lab 400: Cloud to Cloud Replication with Transformations

 **Documentation**: [LabGuide400.md](LabGuide400.md)